 This note summarises the key statistics available on disabled people in employment in the UK.Jump to full report >>

-The unemployment rate for people with a disability was 9.3% in July-September 2018.
-This compared to an unemployment rate of 3.7% for people without disabilities.
+The unemployment rate for people with a disability was 8.0% in January-March 2019.
+This compared to an unemployment rate of 3.3% for people without disabilities.

 3.3 million people with disabilities of working age were economically inactive.
 These people were not in work and not looking for work.
-This was a fall of just over 100,000 from a year before.
+This was a small increase from a year before.

 The high rate of economic inactivity, alongside a higher unemployment rate, explains why people with disabilities have a low employment rate.
-People with disabilities have an employment rate that is 30.1 percentage points lower than that of people without disabilities.
+People with disabilities have an employment rate that is 29.9 percentage points lower than that of people without disabilities.
 This difference is often referred to as the disability employment gap.
-See section 1.2 for details.